randysimpson/pi-iot/readme.md

 ##### -p or --pin

 Optional parameter for the GPIO pin that has the sensor attached.
 This parameter is not valid if gathering host metrics.
+In the case that the sensor needs more than 1 pin, the pins should be comma separated like `24,26`.

 ##### -s or --source